 - Introductions

 - Procedural safeguards

 - Purpose of meeting

 - Review data for IEP amendment

 - Amend IEP as team agrees

 - Add to team notes, indicating in the body where added the date of the Amendment

 - IEP Amendment participants sign cover page

-- Case manager will give parents hard copy of Amendment and Written Notice if requested and inform the parents it is available to view on Parent Vue.
+- Case manager will give parents hard copy of Amendment and Written Notice ifrequested and inform the parents it is available to view on Parent Vue.

-Give signed cover page to Record Specialist to upload in the Attachment Tab of the IEP Amendment with the naming convention detailed in the Naming Convention section of this manual.
-Record Specialist will send original signature page to SSS Record Technician.
+Case manager uploads signed cover page to the Attachment Tab of the IEP Amendment and send original signature page to record technician.